 More information: www.kaciukavine.lt

-Head over to Vapiano for quality Italian dishes.
-They are conveniently located in Europa shopping mall and while I hate the parking space in this mall, the restaurant is worth the hassle.
+Head over to Vapiano for quality Italian dishes when you are looking for a good place to eat out with kids in Vilnius.
+They are conveniently located in Europa shopping mall.
+While I hate the small size of parking areas in this mall, the restaurant is worth the hassle.

 My daughter obviously likes their play area.
 I like the interior and especially their large long tables made of oak.
 You have to order your meals at the counters, no one is coming to take your orders.
 They give you a card which you scan with every order.
 While this is not something I really like, at least you communicate directly with the cook and ask for a ‘personalised’ meal.